 There are two main extraction methods used to process most CBD oil products on the market today, supercritical CO2 extraction and ethanol extraction.

-Summary – When choosing a safe CBD product, be sure to choose a company that clearly label their product as being supercritical CO2 extracted.
+Summary – When choosing a safe CBD product, be sure to choose a company that clearly labels its product as being supercritical CO2 extracted.

 The most common type of CBD oil on the market contains CBD extract mixed with a carrier oil, such as MCT oil or hemp seed oil.